 All students, faculty and staff are encouraged to be responsible for their own security and the security of others.
 Safety starts with preparation.
 You are encouraged to watch these videos and equip yourself with the information and resources necessary to prevent becoming a victim of crime.

-The full series of safety videos is available at www.towson.edu/safety; videos on individual topics can be watched on TU's YouTube page
+The full series of safety videos is available at Safety Video Series; videos on individual topics can be watched on_TU's YouTube page

 2.0 TOWSON UNIVERSITY OFFICE OF PUBLIC SAFETY